-LONDON. - The suspension is announced of the London chartered Bank of Australi, with a paid up capital of one million pounds, and a reserve fund of 320.000 pounds.
-The London office is at No. 2 Old Broad street, E. C. It has many branches in Victoria, New South Wales and Queensland.
+LONDON. -The suspension is announced of the London chartered Bink of Australi, with a paid up capital of one million pounds, and a reserve fund of 320,000 pounds.
+The Lond on office is at No. 2 Old Broad street, E. C. It has many branches in Victoria, Ne v South Wales and Queensland.

 The President Bumps His Head.
 A New York special says: The President met with a slight accident as he started enroute for Chicago.
-As he was getting in his carriage he struck his forchead against the door and the skin ten minu'es.
+As he was getting i: his carriage he struck his forehead against the door and the skin was raised.
+A doctor in the hotel fixed the Penn yivania Railroad depot, where the wound and the party was delayed a train bearing the bill and escort left ten minu'es

 A Large Lumber Fire in Virginia.

-PETERSBURG, VA .- News has been received of the burning of the Surry Lumber Company's mills at Dendron, in Surry County.
-The entire valuable plant of the company was destroyed and 6,000,-000 feet of lumber was burned.
+PETERSBURG, VA :- News has been received of the burning of the Surry Lumber Company's mills at Dendron, in Surry County.
+The entire valuable plant of the company was destroyed and 6,000.
+000 feet of lumber was burned.
 The loss is placed at \$600,000.

 Dr. Smith, of Wofford, Dead.
-COLUMBIA, S. C. -Rev. Whittford Smith, D. D., died at Spartanburg in his eightieth year.
-He was the professor of the most cloquent preachers in South
+COLUMBIA, S. C.-Rev. Whittford Smith, D. D., died at Spartanburg in his eightieth year.
+He was the professor of English at Wofford College and one Carolina.

-Cerolina.
-Patriotic Banks of Roanoke.
-ROANOKE, VA .- All the banks in Roanoke united in offering the treasury all the gold in their vaults in exchange for treasury notes at New York.
+Patriotic Banks of Roanoke, ROANOKE, VA .- All the banks in Roanoke united in offering the treasury all the gold in their vaults in exchange for treasury notes at New York.
 Secretary Carlisle accepted the offer.
 The Roanoke banks are the first in the country to unite in such a movement.